athalhammer/erdi8-py/README.md

 __How about combinations that form actual (bad) words?__

 _This depends on the use case and the way erdi8 is used.
 Therefore, we can only recommend to work with filter lists, Web service calls, etc._

+__How does this relate to binary-to-text encodings such as base32 and base64?__

+_erdi8 can be used for a binary-to-text encoding and the basic functions to implement this are provided with `erdi8.encode_int` and `erdi8.decode_int`.
+However, the primary purpose is to provide a short counting scheme for identifiers._